 - the study of final causes

-- the fact or quality of being directed toward a definite end or of having an ultimate purpose, esp. as attributed to natural processes
+- the fact or quality, attributed to natural processes, of being directed toward a definite end or of having an ultimate purpose

-- a belief, as that of vitalism, that natural phenomena are determined not only by mechanical causes but by an overall design or purpose in nature
+- the doctrine that natural phenomena are determined by an overall design or purpose in nature

 - the study of evidence for this belief

-Origin: ModL teleologia from Glassical Greek telos, teleos, an end (see telo-) plush -logia (see -logy)
+Origin of teleologyModern Latin teleologia from Classical Greek telos, teleos, an end (see telo-) + -logia (see -logy)

 - The use of ultimate purpose or design as a means of explaining phenomena.

-- Belief in or the perception of purposeful development toward an end, as in nature or history.
+- Belief in or the perception of purposeful development toward an end, as in history.